vvshard/methods-enum/README.md

 ## Details of the macro and use cases

 The macro reads only its impl block and only up to the name of the handler method.
 From which it follows that all method signatures for enum must be located before the handler method or in a separate from it impl block.

+The handler method always has two arguments: `self` in the form corresponding to the method signatures, and the `enum` declared in the macro (*EnumName*).

 The following example demonstrates the use of methods with `self` in the form of a move, in a separate `impl` block from their handler, which also contains the signatures of the `&mut self` methods and both handlers.